Players who switched international teams and how they fared

 Geoffrey Kondogbia’s parents are from Central African Republic, but the midfielder was born and raised in France.
 He played for France through every youth level and even represented the senior side, albeit only in friendlies.
 Since then Kondogbia made it clear he never wanted to play for France but only did so to further his career.
 What he really wanted to do was play for Central African Republic.
 So he did.

 What Happened Next: Kondogbia made his debut in 2018 as captain, and it was a 4-0 loss to Ivory Coast.
 Central African Republic are not a strong nation, and have won just twice since Kondogbia’s debut, although the midfielder did score a stoppage-time equaliser against Rwanda.

 Born and raised in Belgium, Chadli was called up to Morocco thanks to his father.
 He was named man of the match on his debut in a friendly, but declared that he wanted to represent Belgium.

 What Happened Next: Chadli made his debut for Belgium in 2011 and has played consistently pretty much ever since.
 He represented Belgium at the 2014 and 2018 World Cup, scoring a dramatic last-minute winner against Japan at the latter as the Red Devils powered to an impressive third-place finish.
-Chadli picked up another two caps at Euro 2020 this summer.
+Chadli picked up another two caps at Euro 2020.

 Born in France to Algerian parents, Feghouli came through the ranks of the French national side, representing Les Bleus at U-18 and U-21 level.
 He said his desire was to play for France, but after much persuading from Algeria’s coach and the president of their football federation, he decided to represent the country of his parents.